Measuring the Wrong Thing

 → Uint32Array

-xterm’s RenderService wires an IntersectionObserver (a browser API for “tell me when this element scrolls into or out of view”) to the terminal’s DOM element so it can pause rendering when the terminal isn’t visible.
+xterm’s RenderService hangs an IntersectionObserver — the browser API for “tell me when this element scrolls into or out of view” — on the terminal’s DOM node, so it can stop rendering when the terminal isn’t visible.
 Perfectly reasonable.
-The callback is an arrow function — it closes over this (the RenderService with its whole service graph).
-On dispose, xterm calls observer.disconnect().
-In a clean environment, that releases the callback and the service graph can GC.
+But the callback is an arrow function, so it closes over this: the whole RenderService with its entire service graph.
+On dispose, xterm calls observer.disconnect(), and in a clean browser that frees the callback and the graph can be collected.

-In my environment, the callback stayed alive.
-Maybe a Chrome extension monkey-patched window.IntersectionObserver.
+In my browser it didn’t.
+Maybe an extension had monkey-patched window.IntersectionObserver.
 Maybe DevTools was instrumenting it.
-I don’t know.
-I spent some time trying to find out and gave up.
-The heap snapshot told me one thing that mattered: the callback was still in the native registry, holding this.
+I spent a while trying to find out and gave up, because the snapshot had already told me the one thing I needed: the callback was still sitting in the native registry, holding this.

 if ('IntersectionObserver' in w) {